Reward Learning through Ranking Mean Squared Error: Ranked Return Regression for RL -- R4

 To learn the reward function $\rlearn$ from the dataset $\cal{D}$, we sample one trajectory $\tau_i$ from each class dataset $\mathcal{D}_k$.
-The return for each sampled trajectory is estimated as:
+The discounted return for each trajectory is estimated as:

-We then rank these returns using a differentiable sorting algorithm \citep{diffsort}, yielding a soft rank $\Rlearn(\tau_i)$ for each $\Glearn(\tau_i)$.
-The rMSE loss is computed as the mean squared error between the soft rank and the rating class provided by a teacher:
+We then rank the predicted discounted returns $\{\Glearn(\tau_i)\}_{i=0}^{n-1}$ using a differentiable sorting algorithm \citep{diffsort}, producing a vector of soft ranks $\Rset$, where $\Rset(\tau_i)$ denotes the soft rank corresponding to trajectory $\tau_i$.
+The rMSE loss is computed as the mean squared error between the soft rank and the rating class provided by a human:

-For example, suppose the rating classes for the sampled trajectories are \( c = [2, 3, 1] \), and the predicted soft ranks of returns are $\Rlearn = [1.0, 3.0, 2.0]$, We compute the rMSE loss as:
+For example, suppose the rating classes for the sampled trajectories are \( c = [1, 2, 0] \), and the predicted soft ranks are $\Rset = [0.0, 2.0, 1.0]$.
+The rMSE loss is computed as:

-In this example, the predicted ranks for the first and third trajectories deviate from the corresponding rating.
-Since the soft ranks are differentiable with respect to the reward parameters \( \theta \), minimizing this loss allows the model to adjust \( \hat{r}_\theta \) to better align with the ratings provided by a teacher.
-See Figure \ref{fig:rmse_diagram} for an overview of the R4 training process.